yyf7559/learngit/readme.txt

-﻿Git is a version conrtol ststem.
+﻿Git is a system.
-Git is free sofrware
+Git is free.
+ZZ